SMG2S/SMG2S/README.md

 ##### Attention:

 For the non-Symmetric test matrices, if one eigenvalue is complex, there exits another value that they two are symmetric to the real axis in the real-imaginary plain.
-So when setting up the spectral file, one eigenvalue a+b*i should be closely followed by another eigenvalue a-b*i.
+So when setting up the spectral file, one eigenvalue a+bi should be closely followed by another eigenvalue a-bi.
 For the real eigenvalues, they are stored with their imaginary part being 0.
 Here is an example

     %%MatrixMarket matrix coordinate complex general
     9 9 9